DOGECOIN87/Dragon/README.md

 <h1 align="left">
 Bundle Checker
 </h1>
-<p>Purpose - Check if a Solana contract has had multiple buys bundled into one transaction.</p>
+<p>Check if a Solana contract has had multiple buys bundled into one transaction.</p>
 <p>
-1. Input a contract address.
+1. Input a contract address.<br>
 2. Receive the bundle data.
 </p>